Archive

 Score: 8/10

 Triangle: having endured a freak storm, friends on a casual yachting trip are rescued by a passing ocean liner, but find themselves in a trap!
 As soon as they step on to the ship it’s pretty much +60 minutes of relentless tension, and edge-of-your-seat atmosphere.
-The old haunted cruise ship is a great setting, with deck after deck of with rolling corridors and a Shining-esque eerie vibe.
+The old haunted cruise ship is a great setting, with deck after deck of rolling corridors and a Shining-esque eerie vibe.
 When the story develops and people start being picked off the murders are bloody and violent, which is great for horror fans.
-The storyline is complex, yet not too flashy, or in-your-face, or explanatory – it brilliantly smart and unassuming.
+The storyline is complex, yet not too flashy, or in-your-face, or explanatory – just brilliantly smart and unassuming.
 I went back and watched the first 10 minutes again, just to check that it was as clever as I thought… After finishing it, I sat for a for a while in disbelief – asking myself: did I really just watch an intelligent, brilliantly-executed, high-brow, low-budget, well-acted, horror film that scared and impressed for most of the runtime!?!?
 The answer: absolutely.
 This film is like a beacon of hope, proving that Horror films don’t have to be moronic, dumb, cliché packed affairs.
 Triangle ticks all the boxes!

 Score: 8.5/10